lhcb/starterkit-lessons/05-interactive-dst.md

 >
 > While here we have discussed for pedagogical reasons all the configuration
 > options needed in order to browse a `DST` file, in your daily life as a
-> physicist is often useful to use the `bender` application that belongs to
+> physicist it is often useful to use the `bender` application that belongs to
 > the `Bender` project.
 >
 > For example, to explore the `DST` we could have simply done:
 >
 > ```
-> lb-run Bender v27r0p1 bender 00035742_00000001_1.allstreams.dst
+> lb-run Bender bender 00035742_00000001_1.allstreams.dst
 > ```
 >
 > This leaves us in a prompt in which we can proceed as discussed in this